 - United Kingdom: Aligns with EU regulations post-Brexit.

-- Asia: Approved for use in Japan and China, with specific restrictions in certain ASEAN countries.
+- Asia: Approved in Japan and China, with specific use levels defined by local regulations.

 Citation hooks: FEMA; EFSA; national authority publications